 The northwestern town of Gweedore in County Donegal is the largest town in Ireland where the residents speak Gaelic.
 Picture endless sandy beaches that include a shipwrecked vessel, mountains, and the largest national park in Ireland (Glenveagh National Park and Castle).
 The pub and music scene is very lively—this is where Enya and the band Clannad got their careers started.

 Located in the southeast in County Kilkenny, Inistioge is surrounded by miles of forests and hills.
 It’s on the River Nore, and counts among its attractions the restored Woodstock Gardens and Arboretum, the pretty tree-lined streets of the village, ruins of the 13th-century Augustinian Priory, and a lovely bridge.

-Knightstown is on the island Valentia, which is in the southwest of Ireland, connected to the mainland by a bridge.
+Knightstown is on the island Valentia, which is in County Kerry, in the southwest of Ireland, connected to the mainland by a bridge.
 In the early 1990s archeologists found fossilized footprints here dating to 385 million years ago!
 A main attraction is Glanleam House and its subtropical gardens.

 Lismore is in County Waterford, at the base of the Knockmealdown Mountains.
 There’s an 800-year-old medieval Lismore Castle on top of a hill, and its famous visitors from the past include Fred Astaire.

 A small fishing town in County Kerry, Portmagee has beaches, a harbor, a heritage trail, and is in close proximity to Skellig Island, where Star Wars: The Force Awakens shot one of its most important scenes.
 If you’ve seen the movie, remember that rocky island in the middle of nowhere?
 That’s Skellig.